gruntwork-io/terragrunt-engine-opentofu/README.md

 Workflow:
 * Tag Creation:
-  * Push a tag ending with `-rc...` to the repository.
+  * Create a pre-release ending with `-rc...` to the repository.
   * This tag format will automatically trigger a CircleCI job.
 * CI/CD Process:
   * CircleCI will run a build job to compile binaries and perform necessary checks.